johncosper/07-homework-assignment/README.md

 # 07-homework-assignment

-Command line application to generate a Readme.
+Command line application to generate a Readme file.

   The README will be populated with the following: